dirmeier/datastructures/README.md

 * queues and stacks,
 * hashmaps, multimaps and bimaps.

-As an introductory example, consider you want to compute shortest paths on a graph and decide to use a Fibonacci heap for keeping the distances.
+As an introductory example, imagine that you want to compute shortest paths on a graph and decide to use a Fibonacci heap for keeping the distances.
 A Fibonacci heap is an efficient tree-like data structure that satisfies the *min-heap property*.
 We can use it to quickly get the node with the shortest distance in *O(log n)* time like this: